Schuler Sanctuary

 House Rules

 Dogs must be on leash, please clean up after your pet.
 NOTE: No Pittbulls, Pittbull mixes or aggressive dogs of any kind.
+If we cannot approach your dog, we consider it aggressive and unfortunately we cannot host you.
 We have a small 5 pound dog and have concerns for her safety.
-We also have a 8 year old Golden Retriever.
+We also have a 9 year old Golden Retriever.
 Both dogs are very friendly, not leashed and roam the property.
 Please no loud noise, respect our neighbors.
 Children must be supervised and stay away from outbuildings and the apiaries.
 Please leave the site the way you found it.

 Location

 We're on a paved lightly traveled road.
 Driveway approach is slightly oversize and can accommodate any size rig.
-Our gravel driveway is long and goes through the woods.
-Branches are cut back to allow for up to 13' clearance and the driveway is wide enough to allow any size rig to easily get through.
+Note: If approaching from the North, swing wide into the opposite lane to enter the driveway.
+Our driveway goes through the woods and branches are cut back to allow for up to 13' clearance with the driveway wide enough to allow any size rig to easily get through.
 Tow vehicles can stay hooked up, or disconnected and parked next to RV.
+We can take motorhomes over 35' on a case by case basis, however travel trailers must be no longer than 35'.

 Parking Surface